Rollmasterkush/rollmasterkush.github.io/_posts/2019-06-25-proper-co2-handling.md

 ![Flow Rate Calculator]({{"../assets/img/flow-rate-calculator.PNG" | relative_url}}){:class="post-lg-2"}
 <div class="text-center blog-caption">
-[Hydrofarm’s online CO2 Flow Rate Calculator](https://www.hydrofarm.com/resources/co2calc) is great and simple to use.
+<a href="https://www.hydrofarm.com/resources/co2calc">Hydrofarm’s online CO2 Flow Rate Calculator</a> is great and simple to use.
 It makes it easier to calculate the flow rate and time duration for timer settings.
 Most importantly is that it is accurate.
 I personally use this calculator because I use CO2 in my grow tent at home.
 </div>

 #### Commercial Cultivation with Green CO2